tadoku/tadoku/docs/local_environment.md

 3. Run `$ tilt up` in the root of this repository.
 4. Some services will have a database seed script, these can be manually triggered from within Tilt when needed.

+## Can't connect connect to service/database

+It's possible that the containers for a particular service or database have been shut down due resource constraints.
+In this case you can restart the service manually from the Tilt dashboard.
+If a database is unreachable it might be useful to restart the Tilt cluster.

 ## Connecting to a database within Tilt

 We have configured a [pgweb instance](https://github.com/sosedoff/pgweb) for access to our PostgreSQL databases.
 The connection details can be found from Kubernetes.